Sienci-Labs/Resources/gsender/gs-installation.md

 - For Mac/Linux: the file is in the home directory as a **hidden file**.
 You can either:
   - In Finder go to **Go ➜ Computer ➜ Drive ➜ Users ➜ {your username}** then unhide the ".sender_rc" file by pressing `CMD + Shift + .` keys.
 Rename it to whatever you like, like “**.sender_rc_old**”, then try to reinstall gSender again.
   - Go into the Mac/Linux console and enter the command `mv ~/.sender_rc ~/.sender_rc_old`.
 You’ll be able to double check the renaming was successful by sending `ls -al | grep sender` in the console, where if you only see `.sender_rc_old`, you have successfully remanded and are ready to try to reinstall gSender.
+- If this solves your problem, you'll still be able to recover your old Start/Stop events and macros from the renamed file; just open it in a text editor and copy the macros you want to save so you can paste them back into gSender.

 ## Older Versions